Traffic rules

 Why does it so often go wrong with priority for pedestrians?

-Discover the most common mistakes during the practical exam
+Discover the most common mistakes during the theory exam

-We often see it in the theory exam: questions about priority for pedestrians cause confusion.
-Many people think you are a pedestrian without a pedestrian crossing never you have to let go.
-Everyone knows the rule: straight ahead, the same road comes first.
+We often see it in the theory exam: questions about priority with pedestrians cause confusion.
+Many people believe that pedestrians without a pedestrian crossing never you right of way.
+Everyone knows the rule: traffic going straight ahead on the same road has priority.
 And this rule therefore also applies to pedestrians.
-So do you and a pedestrian come from the same road, and the pedestrian go straight ahead when you have to turn?
-Then you have to leave the pedestrian behind!
-Straight ahead on the same road leads!
+So are you and a pedestrian on the same road, and the pedestrian goes straight ahead when you have to turn?
+Then you have to give way to the pedestrian!
+Straight ahead on the same road has right of way!

 Using 2 fairly simple rhymes, we have come up with how to solve priority for pedestrians.
 If you don't understand the rhymes, I'll explain the real rules.